EthenStrine/English/_posts/2018-12-05-To the Virgins, to make much of time, & To daffodils.md

 This poem is an excellent example of the ***extended metaphor***.

 I 1 - the poet ponders the *brevity* of life - mourning the short life of the flowers

+II 2-10 - the basic idea here is that life passes before we are aware